nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-handle-simple-routing-with-preact-router.md

 ...
 ```

-Now let's close that input, and now let's get this rendering to the screen.
-Back in our app file, where we have the `home` component here, we can import this now, so `import Home from ./Home`.
+Now let's close that `<input>`, and now let's get this rendering to the screen.
+Back in our app file, where we have the `home` component here, we can `import` this now, so `import Home from ./Home`.

 ####App.js
 ```javascript